supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

 You will configure DR for the Contoso application web tier in this task.

-The web tier DR solution uses Azure Site Recovery to continually replicate the primary site web tier VMs to Azure storage.
+The web tier DR solution uses Azure Site Recovery to replicate the primary site web tier VMs to Azure storage.
 During failover, the replicated data is used to create new VMs in the DR site, which are preconfigured with the virtual network and web tier load balancer.

 Azure Site Recovery calls custom scripts in Azure Automation to add the recovered web VMs to the load balancer and failover the SQL Server.

 1. From the Azure portal on **LABVM**, open the **BCDRRSV<inject key="DeploymentID" enableCopy="false"/>** Recovery Services vault located in the **ContosoRG2** resource group.

 1. Under **Getting Started**, select **Site Recovery (1)**.
-Next, select **Step 1: Enable replication (2)** in the **For On-Premises Machines and Azure VMs** section.
+Next, choose **Step 1: Enable replication (2)** in the **For On-Premises Machines and Azure VMs** section.

     ![In the ASR blade, Getting Started is highlighted.
 Under For On-Premises Machines and Azure VMs, Step 1: Enable replication is selected.](images/dr-asr-1upd.png "Step 1 selected")